steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/VST+Module+Architecture/Index.md

 **VST-MA** is a component model system which is used in all [Steinberg](https://www.steinberg.net/) host applications as the basic layer for plug-in support.

-It is object-oriented, cross-platform and (almost) compiler-independent.<br>
+It is object-oriented, cross-platform and (almost) compiler-independent.\
 The basics are very much like [Microsoft® COM](https://en.wikipedia.org/wiki/Component_Object_Model), so if you are familiar with this technology, understanding *VST-MA* should be quite easy.

 **VST-MA** is provided in C++ only.
 Interfaces in C++ are expressed as pure virtual class (which is a class with nothing but abstract methods).
 Unlike COM there is no support for C or other languages yet - simply because there has been no need for this so far.
-But all **VST-MA** interfaces can be transformed into different representations in case this should be inevitable some day.<br>
+But all **VST-MA** interfaces can be transformed into different representations in case this should be inevitable some day.\
 It is currently available for Windows, Mac OS X and Linux.

 The C++ files belonging to **VST-MA** are located in the following folders: